-Wern y Wylan Court, Beaumaris, self-catering holiday home set in spacious grounds about four miles from Beaumaris, overlooking Llanddona beach and Red Wharf Bay, surrounded by attractive countryside, forests and the stunning sandy beach of Red Wharf Bay.
-A slate roofed BBQ area in the garden is great for the 'boys' to grill a feast for those balmy summer evenings.
-A large oval wooden table complete with eight matching wooden chairs provides a perfect spot to read the morning papers or to dine with all the family with the added bonus of a hot tub!
+Wern y Wylan Sycamore, Beaumaris, self-catering holiday home set in spacious grounds about four miles from Beaumaris, overlooking Llanddona beach and Red Wharf Bay, surrounded by attractive countryside, forests and the stunning sandy beach of Red Wharf Bay.
 Relaxing and peaceful.
 Dogs welcome.

 If you haven't been to Anglesey before and would like us to build an itinerary for your trip, please call 01248 430190